 Credit reporting expanded later in the century.
 In the mid-to-late 1860s, R.G.
 Dun and Company created a system to check the creditworthiness of companies, while the Retail Credit Company began a similar task with individual consumers.
 (You know the Retail Credit Company today as Equifax, one of the three major credit bureaus.)

 Credit reporting reached another milestone in 1958 with the credit scoring system established by the Fair Isaac Corporation (FICO) scoring system – the first iteration of today's primary credit scoring system.
 This allowed credit reports to be distilled into a single number for ranking purposes.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 From the Code of Hammurabi to the Cash Back of Discover, credit and credit reporting have been with us for thousands of years and will likely be around for as long as people inhabit the earth.
 If we manage to colonize another planet, rest assured credit will be available there as well.
 Our descendants may have to scour interplanetary interest rates to find the best deal.